A Tribute to the King of Zydeco

 A Tribute to the King of Zydeco is a tribute compilation album by various artists, released on June 27, 2025, via Valcour Records and Sony Music Publishing.
 The "King of Zydeco" celebrated in the album title is Clifton Chenier, using a frequent nickname for the musician.
+The album won Best Regional Roots Music Album in the 2025 Grammy Awards.

+Description

-The album was recorded primarily at Dockside Studio in Maurice, Louisiana in January 2024, although many contributions, especially vocals, were recorded in studios in other cities across the world.
+The album was recorded primarily at Dockside Studio in Maurice, Louisiana, in January 2024, although many contributions, especially vocals, were recorded in studios in other cities across the world.
 The album was produced by Joel Savoy and Steve Berlin, with C. C. Adcock producing "Zydeco Sont Pas Salé" and "Release Me."

 The album features several Louisiana and Texas accordionists—C.J.
 Chenier, Geno Delafose, Anthony Dopsie, Keith Frank, Steve Riley, Curley Taylor, and Nathan Williams Sr.—and washboard player Sherelle Chenier Mouton.
 Sherelle Chenier Mouton is Clifton Chenier's grand-niece, and C.J.
 Chenier is his son.
 Vocals, guitar, and other instruments are provided by a broad variety of musicians from the genres of Blues, Bluegrass, Americana, Rock, and Tex-Mex.

 The album's release occurred two days after what would have been Clifton Chenier's 100th birthday and as part of a broader "Year of Chenier" celebrating the artist.
 Related events celebrating Chenier's centennial included a performance by the album's Dockside Allstars at the 2025 New Orleans Jazz & Heritage Festival, a party at the New Orleans Jazz Museum, events throughout South Louisiana and in Washington, D.C., and a box-set compilation album of Chenier recordings released by Smithsonian Folkways and Arhoolie Records titled Clifton Chenier: King of Louisiana Blues and Zydeco.

 The album cover features a photograph of Chenier taken by Richard "Dickie" Landry at Jay's Lounge & Cockpit near Cankton, Louisiana in 1972.
 Landry is also a saxophonist who played with Chenier and appears on the album.

 Profits from the album's sales are donated to the newly established Clifton Chenier Memorial Scholarship Fund for studying zydeco accordion at the University of Louisiana at Lafayette.